creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-04-Transfer-Learning.md

 # Context

-In cases where we lack of a large amount of data or we want a fast training, we are interested in pre-trained networks that can generalize well from a source domain to a target domain.
+In cases where we lack a large amount of data or we want a fast training, we are interested in pre-trained networks that can generalize well from a source domain to a target domain.

-**Transfer learning** consists in training a model on source data and then fine-tune it in target data, and has encountered a big success in several applications.
+**Transfer learning** consists in training a model on source data and then fine-tune it on the target data, and has encountered a big success in several applications.
 Still, it is not clear:

 * What is needed for a successful transfer leaning?
 * Which parts of the network make transfer learning work?